 - Some Loan Officers will avoid giving you the total cost of everything unless you specifically ask the question “What are the total costs?”

-- It’s easier to understand the total amount than the long breakdown which ends up being confusing for some.
+- When evaluating mortgage closing costs it’s easier to understand the total amount than the long breakdown which ends up being confusing for some.
 It’s also easier to compare your quotes if you have the rate and total amount rather than rate and a long breakdown.

 If the breakdown is included great but the most important number is the total.